Brand Reference Guide

 Helping Hand

 The “Helping Hand” symbol is versatile.
-It can stand alone as a button, seal, or graphic stamp in a field.
+It can stand alone as a seal, or graphic stamp in a field.

 It can even be cropped and rotated provided the intended effect is displaying it as a large, hero-element.